scuzzydude/asimov/asimov.md

 My parent's tale of destitution was a little more dire.
 My dad was drafted, and my mom followed him to Hawaii for training before he ultimately shipped out to Vietnam.
 They lived in an apartment over a bar, and my mom worked but neither of them made much, they'd often run out of money a few days before payday.
 They'd survive on what my dad could bring back home from KP duty until payday, and then they'd probably overspend for a few days.
 After all, they were young and in Hawaii.

 I don't know what my grandpa meant by, "*Hungry people picked cotton*."
-He was an extremely honest man, but also a Texan to the bone, so embellishment certainly is possible.
+He was an extremely honest man, but Texan to the bone, so embellishment certainly is possible.
 His father worked for the railroad, and the family had five children.
 It was the depression, but I don't think they were destitute.
-I imagine it was more like, he was an athletic teenager who spend all his extra time playing baseball, and while there was probably enough food to avoid starvation, there wasn't enough excess calories to cover all the of base stealing in the sweltering heat.
+I imagine it was more like, he was an athletic teenager who spent all his extra time playing baseball, and while there was probably enough food to avoid starvation, there wasn't enough excess calories to cover all the of base stealing in the sweltering heat.

 It doesn't matter.
 It's relative.
 In middle school, I wasn't mowing astronaut lawns with my crazy workaholic uncle for food.
 I had two main expenses in those days: books, and blank cassette tapes.

-In two generation, hunger has been eliminated from my family.
+In two generations, hunger has been eliminated from my family.
 I don't think what my parents went through was hunger.
 In truth, it happened in one generation.

 The elimination of hunger from my family is true generational wealth.